Insurance and Risk Management

 BSBA general degree requirements

 Students completing the insurance and risk management specialization must complete University, general degree, admission core, and business core requirements for the BSBA degree, including admission to the BSBA program.

-Insurance and Risk Management specialization (22 hours) - Spring 2022 course requirements
+Insurance and Risk Management specialization (22 hours) - Fall 2022 course requirements

 - Required: 5 courses (13 credits)

 FIN 4210 (3 credits) Rish Management and Insurance Planning

 INS 2100 (1 credits) Introduction to Insurance and Insurance Careers